ebenezersakyi/my-video-app/README.md

    The application will be available at [http://localhost:3000](http://localhost:3000).

-**Node server for generating story and converting text to audio:**
+**The code the Node server for generating movie stories and converting text to audio is available [here](https://github.com/ebenezersakyi/video-app-api.git).**
-The code the API server is available [here](https://github.com/ebenezersakyi/video-app-api.git).

 ## Approach and Trade-offs